How long until I start seeing the changes I want?

 Being human means we are constantly being subjected to the human experience- this includes change, discomfort, pain, hurt, loss, etc. It also includes the "good stuff," which can be just as difficult to navigate.
 People suffer to varying degrees.
 Tolerance and coping ability is very personal and unique to the individual, couple.

 YOU ARE NOT ALONE IN THIS.
+Check out some of my story here.

 What is the difference between therapy and coaching?